Boris00035/Cliquemark/README.md

 ### TODO:
 1. Setting up github Actions to create a release
 2. Compressing .msi file, macOS installer is 3-4x smaller with the same libraries
-3. GLib-GIO-WARNING **: 15:58:13.474: win32 session dbus binary not found ; happens on windows machines who do not have gtk installed

 ## Build instructions: